pkoning2/pydecnet/pydecnet/README.txt

 ****************************************************************

-This is a work in progress, somewhat incomplete at present.
+This is a work in progress.
+The current version is fairly complete and solid enough for production use.

-Please feel free to use it.
-Don't be surprised about problems.
-If you use this, please let me know; in particular bug reports would be appreciated, but if works well for you, I'd like to hear about that as well.
+If you use this software, I'd be interested in hearing your observations.
+Bug reports in particular are of course welcome, but "it works fine" is also appreciated!

 		Paul Koning, paulkoning@comcast.net